 We changed our name, from the National Interfaith Hospitality Network to Family Promise, to reflect our broad range of programs and our vision of ending family homelessness.
 The name refers to the promise, in the sense of commitment, which communities make to families in need.
 But it also refers to the promise, the potential, inherent in every family.

 Family Promise of Greater New Braunfels was born in 2012 when Doy Cole and Tom Cioffi began gathering those with ears to hear, eyes to see and hearts to understand.
 To serve homeless families, churches opened their doors, people opened their hearts and worked with their hands to build and create FPGNB .
-Stacey Minor was hired as the Network Director and in July, 2013 we enrolled our first guests.
+In July, 2013 we enrolled our first guests.

 Family Promise of Greater New Braunfels, with the support of businesses and members of our community, continues the important work of lifting families out of homelessness and into independent, sustainable lives.